iamyb/bin2struct/README.md

 ## Supports and Limitaions
 - Support DWARF2, DWARF3, DWARF4 format, only test on amd64 with gcc
-- Support base types, pointer types, enum, arrays, volatile type.
+- Support base types, pointer types, enum, arrays, volatile type and nest of those.
 - Other types like bit fields not added yet.
 - Other platform may need additional effort as pyelftools limitation.